 When you finish reading the book you brought on vacation, go to the bookstore beside Fanatic Shop and trade it with a new one.

-Note: I visited the island in 2012; so maybe a lot has happened since then.
-I really hope not, because this was a little travel treasure…
+Note: I visited the island in 2012, so I fear that things may have changed since then.
+I really hope not, because this was one of those really rare travel treasures.